What is Foot-and-Mouth Disease (FMD)?

 - keep your vehicles clean and free of mud before going out on the road.

-3. Isolate any recent livestock arrivals and contact the State Coordination Centre (SCC)
+3. Isolate any recent livestock arrivals and contact the Emergency Animal Disease Hotline

-4. Make sure the SCC knows about any pigs nearby.
+4. Make sure the emergency response team know about any pigs nearby.

 With most species, it requires close contact between an infected animal and an uninfected animal for FMD to spread.
 That is why creating buffer zones around each property (see above) could be the most effective action we can take in the early hours of an outbreak.
 However, pigs present a much greater problem, in terms of containing the spread of FMD.